 At least 12 credits must be taken through WWCC, and one course may be taken through SU.

-*Note: WWCC Fall 2014 projected tuition rates are subject to change.
-WWCC tuition costs are based on a 15-credit-hour schedule.
-MD Resident Out-of-County students pay $224 per credit hour.
-Non-MD Resident students pay $276 per credit hour.
-SU tuition costs are based on a 3-credit-hour course.
-MD Residents pay $258 per credit hour.
-Non-MD Residents pay $605 per credit hour.
+Note: WWCC Fall 2021 projected tuition rates are subject to change.
+WWCC tuition for MD Resident Out-Of-County students pay $258 per credit hour.
+Non-MD Resident students pay $323 per credit hour.
+Non-MD Resident who live in Sussex County, Delaware and Accomack County, VA pay $259 per credit hour.
+SU tuition costs are based on a 4 credit hour course.
+SU tuition for MD Residents pay $303 per credit hour for tuition.
+Non-MD Resident students pay $730 per credit hour for tuition.

 **Note: Notwithstanding any other provision of this or any other University publication, the University reserves the right to make changes to tuition, fees and other charges at any time such changes are deemed necessary by the University and/or the University System of Maryland Board of Regents.